nathsouzadev/whats4social/README.md

 ## Getting started

-1 - Provide .env with api keys and secrets from your account to use WhatsApp Business API, Twitter API and BlueSky API.
+1 - Provide .env with api keys and secrets as exemplified by the .env.example file from your account to use WhatsApp Business API, Twitter API and BlueSky API.

 ## Installation